Workflow Configuration

 • A candidate enters at screen-availability.

 • If they say they don't have an NMC PIN, the answer route on nmc-pin skips them straight to intent-to-register.
-If they then say they're not even registering, the answer route closes the conversation as REJECTED and uses ROUTE_TO to send the run directly to engagement-nurture — overriding the node's default onComplete target.
+If they then say they're not even registering, the answer route closes the conversation with status: "FAILED_CRITERIA" and uses ROUTE_TO to send the run directly to engagement-nurture — overriding the node's default onComplete target.
 The conversation engine still emits onNotInterested automatically for candidates whose tone signals disinterest more generically (e.g. "not for me thanks"), and that path also lands in engagement-nurture via the node's routing map.

 • If they say they have a PIN (or that they're mid-registration), they continue through region and shift-availability and the conversation completes normally — onComplete fires and the run lands in branch-on-region.